-I hope you learned things about franchising that you didn’t know.
+I’m confident you learned things about franchising that you didn’t know.

-I hope you liked this guide well enough to share it with some of your friends and colleagues via email and on your Facebook, LinkedIn, and Twitter accounts.
+And I hope you liked this guide well enough to share it with some of your friends and colleagues via email and on your Facebook, LinkedIn, and Twitter accounts.

 Franchising is a fantastic way of doing business.
 It’s helped economies all over the world grow.
 Franchising helps keep things humming along.
 Local communities benefit when franchise business open.
 Jobs get created.
 Tax revenues increase.